vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 ### Plugin is not published or uploaded

-In case your plugin is not visible in the Cloud Director UI and there are not any errors logged in the browser console, check if you have uploaded and published it or try to redo the upload and publishing steps.
+In case your plugin is not visible in the VMware Cloud Director UI and there are not any errors logged in the browser console, check if you have uploaded and published it or try to redo the upload and publishing steps.